brisfknibis/ibis-trackers/shadowPC.md

 > Try the following:
 > - Restart SlimeVR
 > - Re-forward the USB device
-> - Check for NRF receiver driver issues on Shadow PC
+> - Check for nRF receiver driver issues on Shadow PC

 > 🔐 **Tailscale not connecting?**
 > - Make sure both devices show as "Connected" in the Tailscale dashboard